joshuadavidnelson/scripts-to-footer/readme.txt

 `

 = Excluding Pages/Posts/Templates Via Filter =
-As of version 0.5 you can either use the checkbox option to disable the plugin's action on a specific page/post, or you can utilize a filter (updated with version 0.6).
+You can either use the checkbox option to disable the plugin's action on a specific page/post, or you can utilize a filter.
 The filter also passes the post/page id, if there is one (archive templates don't have ids!).

 For example, for the "page" post type:
 `
 function stf_exclude_my_page( $exclude_page, $post_id ) {

-	if( is_front_page() ) {
+	if ( is_front_page() ) {
 		$exclude_page = 'on'; // this turns on the "exclude" option }

 	return $exclude_page;
 }
 add_filter( 'stf_page', 'stf_exclude_my_page' );